deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 num_docs = os.environ.get('MAX_DOCS', 500)
 ```

 That should speed up our testing by a factor of 100!
 Once we've verified everything works we can set it back to `50000` to index more of our dataset.
-If it still seems to slow, just reduce that number down to
+If it still seems to slow, just reduce that number down to 50 or so.

 ## Run the Flows